Rodemfr/MicronetToNMEA/doc/user_manual/user_manual.md

   - It has a lot of highly configurable peripherals

-  - GPIOs are 5V tolerant (important to connect 5V GNSS \!)
+  - Teensy 3.5 GPIOs are 5V tolerant (important to connect 5V modules
+    \!)

-  - It has a MicroSD slot for future recording features
+  - Teensy 3.6 and 4.1 have a MicroSD slot for future recording features

 In theory, you can port MicronetToNMEA SW to any 32bit Arduino compatible board.
 Practically, this might be a different story.
 Several